minio/minio/docs/metrics/README.md

 ### Prometheus Probe

-Minio server exposes Prometheus compatible data on a single endpoint.
+Minio server exposes Prometheus compatible data on two possible endpoints.
+By default, metrics are available from:

+* `:9000/minio/prometheus/metrics`

-- Prometheus data available at `/minio/prometheus/metrics`
+If MINIO_EXT_PORT is set, Prometheus data is available from here also:

+* `:<MINIO_EXT_PORT>/metrics`

-To use this endpoint, setup Prometheus to scrape data from this endpoint.
+To use the desired endpoint, setup Prometheus to scrape data from the correct endpoint.
 Read more on how to use Prometheues to monitor Minio server in [How to monitor Minio server with Prometheus](https://github.com/minio/cookbook/blob/master/docs/how-to-monitor-minio-with-prometheus.md).